jeffponce/jeffponce.github.io/_posts/2020-05-22-nonprofit.md

 print('DS2 has', count2, 'Organizations in the file.') print('DS3 has', count3, 'Organizations in the file.')
 ```
-We get:
+We get:..

-DS1 has 240579 Organizations in the file.
+DS1 has 240579 Organizations in the file..
-DS2 has 619129 Organizations in the file.
+DS2 has 619129 Organizations in the file..
-DS3 has 768922 Organizations in the file.
+DS3 has 768922 Organizations in the file..

 So as one would expect, the more States the more Non-profits in the file.